nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

    .. grid-item::
      :columns: 12

-     In the followin section, we introduce the different types of neuron models implemented in NEST, describe their dynamics and technical details.
+     In the following section, we introduce the different types of neuron models implemented in NEST, describe their dynamics and technical details.
 A generic description of the numerical update algorithm can be found here: :ref:`neuron_update`.

 .. _spiking_neurons: